-This section provides baseline data on population and human health in the ERBD as it relates to water quality issues.
+This section provides baseline data on population and human health in Northern Ireland and Ireland as it relates to water quality issues.
 Principally it relates to drinking water and bathing water quality.

-The population of Ireland was over 4.2 million in 2006, and has been increasing at ever growing rates.
-However the population density is still relatively low from a European perspective and the overall population still remains below that of the island in the early 19th century.
-Around 1.3 million people, (40% of Ireland's population) live in the Eastern RBD.
-The population is growing every year, partly due to the internal and external migration to live and work around Dublin.
+The population of Ireland was over 4.2 million in 2006, while the population of Northern Ireland was over 1.7 million.
+Both populations have been increasing at ever growing rates; however, the population densities are still low from a European perspective and the overall population still remains below that of the island in the early 19th century.
+Less than half a million people live in the North Western IRBD, which has a low average population density due to its mountainous nature.